Wright leads LSU against Lamar - WTOP News

 Baton Rouge, Louisiana; Thursday, 9 p.m.
 EST

-BOTTOM LINE: LSU faces the Lamar Cardinals after Jordan Wright scored 33 points in LSU’s 96-85 loss to the Texas Longhorns.
+BOTTOM LINE: LSU hosts the Lamar Cardinals after Jordan Wright scored 33 points in LSU’s 96-85 loss to the Texas Longhorns.

-The Tigers have gone 4-2 in home games.
-LSU ranks ninth in the SEC in team defense, giving up 70.5 points while holding opponents to 40.5% shooting.
+The Tigers have gone 4-2 at home.
+LSU ranks ninth in the SEC with 23.7 defensive rebounds per game led by Jalen Cook averaging 4.0.

-The Cardinals are 0-5 in road games.
-Lamar leads the Southland with 17.7 assists.
-Chris Pryor paces the Cardinals with 3.4.
+The Cardinals have gone 0-5 away from home.
+Lamar has a 3-3 record in games decided by at least 10 points.

 TOP PERFORMERS: Wright is averaging 15 points and 1.9 steals for the Tigers.
-Will Baker is averaging 10.5 points over the past 10 games for LSU.
+Will Baker is averaging 10.5 points over the last 10 games for LSU.

-BB Knight is shooting 46.5% and averaging 12.0 points for the Cardinals.
-Pryor is averaging 2.2 made 3-pointers over the last 10 games for Lamar.
+BB Knight is scoring 12.0 points per game and averaging 1.8 rebounds for the Cardinals.
+Chris Pryor is averaging 2.2 made 3-pointers over the last 10 games for Lamar.

 LAST 10 GAMES: Tigers: 5-5, averaging 70.9 points, 34.5 rebounds, 9.6 assists, 9.2 steals and 4.3 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 71.6 points per game.